Frequently Asked Questions

 22. What money or credit cards should we bring?

-American dollars are accepted everywhere, but you will pay a premium when using them, so Pesos are best.
-ATM’s are available everywhere and our experience is they provide pesos at a reasonable exchange rate.
+American dollars are usually accepted most everywhere, but you will pay a premium when using them, so Pesos are best.
+ATM’s are available in most towns and our experience is they provide pesos at a reasonable exchange rate.
 Visa & Mastercard are accepted at most grocery chain stores.
-We have always paid cash for gasoline, propane and most RV Sites or camping spots.
+We usually pay cash for gasoline, propane and most RV Sites or camping spots.
 Traveller’s cheques are no longer a viable option.
-Bank/Credit cards are the safetest way to go.
+Bank/Credit cards are the safest way to go.
 Be sure to check your expiry dates on all Credit Cards including your Bank Card.
 Write down your account numbers in case you lose your card.
 Have more than one Credit /Bank Card.
 We recommend you purchase some Pesos prior to your departure at any local money exchange – large quantities may take a few days to come in.

 23. What things do we need to bring with us?